mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 .. default-domain:: mongodb

-This document describes the procedure for deploying a replica set with nodes in multiple locations, and addresses both three node replica sets, four node replica sets, and replica sets with more than four nodes.
+This document describes the procedure for deploying a replica set with members in multiple locations, and addresses both three member replica sets, four member replica sets, and replica sets with more than four members.

 .. seealso:: ":doc:`/core/replication`" and
    ":doc:`/administration/replication-architectures`" for appropriate